 Any new outgoing requests and upcoming responses (for example, after navigating deeper into a website or opening a new website) are continuously captured in the Live Traffic panel.
-Switch back to Paused to stop the live capturing and investigate specific sessions without polluting your Live Traffic_.
-You could also select one or more sessions from the __Live Traffic and save and share them or remove them from the list.
+Switch back to Paused to stop the live capturing and investigate specific sessions without polluting your Live Traffic.
+You can also select one or more sessions from the Live Traffic and save and share them or remove them from the list.

 Fiddler Everywhere provides functionality to inspect the already captured sessions.
 The live traffic sessions are composed of HTTP/HTTPS requests and responses.
 Each HTTP request can be observed through the Request Inspector.
 Each HTTP response can be observed through the Response Inspector.
-Both inspectors are powerful tools that can visualize the received content via different Inspector types.
+Both inspectors are powerful tools that can visualize the received content through different Inspector types.

 Follow the steps below to inspect a request and its respective response:

 Open Fiddler Everywhere and capture traffic, as mentioned above.

 Select a session row in the Live Traffic.

 To the right, at the top, is located the Request Inspector.
 You can choose a different inspector type to visualize the requested content.
 The default one is Headers.